zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 ## Setting up Your Application

-While Rails tries to do most of the work for you, there are still some steps you'll need to do to get your application ready for multiple databases.
+While Zoisite tries to do most of the work for you, there are still some steps you'll need to do to get your application ready for multiple databases.

 Let's say we have an application with a single writer database, and we need to add a